g8hh/the-tree-of-life/docs/custom-tab-layouts.md

 - grid: Displays the gridable grid for the layer.
 If you need more than one grid, use a layer proxy.

+- layer-proxy: Lets you use components from another layer.
+The argument is a pair, `[layer, data]`, consisting of the id of the layer to proxy from, and the tabFormat for the components to show.

 The rest of the components are sub-components.
 They can be used just like other components, but are typically part of another component.